rohit1901/intl-react/README.md

-Here's a rephrased and expanded version of the README with additional content and examples:

 # intl-react

 **intl-react** is a lightweight, powerful i18n provider for React applications.
 It offers full TypeScript support, autocompletion, zero dependencies, and an intuitive API.
 Perfect for both web and React Native projects.